Brian O'Leary's Biography

 I asked Brian to write the Mars portion of his NASA biography, because only he could write it properly.
 Brian’s Mars credentials are unique; he was the first astronaut selected with a manned interplanetary mission in mind.

 Mars has captured humanity’s imagination for millennia.
 NASA has planned manned Mars missions for many years.
-Werner von Braun published the earliest plans for a manned Mars mission, and his relationship to NASA is controversial.
+Wernher von Braun published the earliest plans for a manned Mars mission, and his relationship to NASA is controversial.
 In Brian’s The Making of an Ex-astronaut, on pages 51-52, published in 1970, Brian recorded the following conversation from his astronaut candidate interview:

 “’Dr. O’Leary, would you submit to a hazardous two-year journey to Mars?’”